Stevie-Ray/hangtime-grip-connect/README.md

-# Force-Sensing Climbing Training
+# Grip Connect

+**Force-Sensing Climbing Training**

-The objective of this project is to create a client that can establish connections with various Force-Sensing Hangboards/Plates used by climbers for strength measurement.
+The objective of this project is to create a client that can establish connections with various Force-Sensing Hangboards / Plates used by climbers for strength measurement.
 Examples of such hangboards include the [Motherboard](https://griptonite.io/shop/motherboard/), [Climbro](https://climbro.com/), [SmartBoard](https://www.smartboard-climbing.com/), [Entralpi](https://entralpi.com/) or [Tindeq Progressor](https://tindeq.com/)